cmoorad/mostlyrocks/_posts/collections/2025-01-01-favorite-photos.md

 ---

-Please enjoy my favorite photos of mostly rocks.
-I accredit 100% of any beauty I've captured to the places themselves and our beautiful planet.
-We are so lucky to have a world full of Mostly Rocks to explore!
+Mostly rocks, sometimes not — here are my favorite photos of rocks, landscapes, and places that inspire me.

 ---